Jobeer1/Ubuntu-Patient-Care/README.md

 Our solution leverages the **Google Cloud Partner Ecosystem** to create a resilient, voice-first interface for the most vulnerable.

-### 🧠 The Brain: Google Cloud Vertex AI (Gemini 2.0 Flash)
+### 🧠 The Brain: Google Cloud Vertex AI (Gemini 2.5 Flash-Lite)
-The core intelligence of the system.
-Gemini 2.0 Flash powers our **Agent Forge** and **Quest Master**, analyzing user inputs for emotional context, generating meaningful "Quests" (community tasks), and maintaining the integrity of the social graph.
+The core intelligence of the system. **Gemini 2.5 Flash-Lite** powers our **Agent Forge** and **Quest Master**, analyzing user inputs for emotional context, generating meaningful "Quests" (community tasks), and maintaining the integrity of the social graph.
+*   **Why 2.5 Flash-Lite?** It offers the perfect balance of speed and reasoning for real-time chat, ensuring low latency even on slower connections.
+*   **Local Fallback:** If the cloud is unreachable or quotas are hit, the system seamlessly switches to a local **Ollama (Gemma 2B)** instance, ensuring the "Forge" never goes silent.

 ### � The Ears: Whisper Mini (Local STT)
 To ensure privacy and functionality in low-bandwidth environments, we use **OpenAI's Whisper Mini** model running locally on the edge.